top of page

 Additionally, the investigation highlighted how Perez’s lawyer, AUL, had “gone to great lengths to promote this story for its own benefit” with Perez’s active participation in sensational dramatized accounts of Perez’s allegations in videos.
 Furthermore, the investigation indicated that AUL went beyond attacking FCPS to “disseminating accusations against Mrs. Diaz that the organization should know by now to be false and defamatory” particularly when Mrs. Diaz, the social worker, ”should be commended for the kindness and attention she showed to a vulnerable student facing difficult life circumstances.”

-Perez’s Defamation Lawsuit
+Perez’s Defamation Lawsuit Against FCPS

-With lots of fanfare, Perez filed a lawsuit in Fairfax Circuit Court against various FCPS staff and Dr. Michelle Reid, the FCPS Superintendent, on October 29, 2025 (CL-2025-0016376).
-Monique Miles and Steven Aden of AUL held a press conference in front of the Fairfax County Circuit Court with the Republican National Committeewoman for Virginia (Pattie Lyman), friend and fellow teacher Julie Perry, and reporters present.
+On October 29, 2025, with lots of fanfare, Perez filed a lawsuit in Fairfax Circuit Court against various FCPS staff and Dr. Michelle Reid, the FCPS Superintendent (CL-2025-0016376).
+Monique Miles and Steven Aden of AUL held a press conference in front of the Fairfax County Circuit Court with the Republican National Committeewoman for Virginia (Pattie Lyman), friend and fellow Centreville HS teacher Julie Perry, and reporters present.
 During this press conference, Perez admitted that the student “didn’t write” the letter, but “it was informed by the student who’d had the abortion.”
 This lawsuit was soon withdrawn.

 On November 21, 2025, Perez filed a lawsuit in the Eastern District (E.D.)
 Court of Virginia, Perez v FCPS (1:25-cv-02126).
 In her complaint, Perez alleged that she has been subjected to a pattern of retaliation and defamation following her reports to administration of the abortion scandal, demanding $1,000,000 in damages, compensatory damages, legal fees, court costs, and interest.
 She sued the former principal, current principal, the assistant principal, and FCPS Superintendent.
 The complaint includes many unsubstantiated accusations, including some against FCPS lawyers, such as claiming that the King & Spalling preliminary report had an "unnecessarily vindictive tenor" and that it made false and fabricated claims that Perez manipulated evidence or witnesses in order to "absolve FCPS" in the "court of public opinion".
 (Personally, this author found the report to be professional, well-sourced, and thought-provoking!

-On December 16, 2025, FCPS responded with a request to dismiss since some of the claims were barred due to sovereign immunity, Anti-SLAPP immunity, and because Perez failed to demonstrate that her speech addressed matters of genuine public concern.
+On December 16, 2025, FCPS responded with a request to dismiss since the claims were barred due to sovereign immunity, Anti-SLAPP immunity, and because Perez failed to demonstrate that her speech addressed matters of genuine public concern.
 They also asked that “Plaintiff’s immaterial and impertinent attacks on Defendants’ counsel should be stricken from Plaintiff’s First Amended Complaint.”
 Additional documents and legal filings can be found here

-On May 8, 2026, Judge Anthony J Trenga, appointed by President George W. Bush in 2008, ruled that Perez’s lawsuit was dismissed on all counts.
+On May 8, 2026, Judge Anthony J. Trenga, appointed by President George W. Bush in 2008, ruled that Perez’s lawsuit was dismissed on all counts.
 Rumors are that her legal team is considering appealing to the U.S. Supreme Court; however, it is unlikely such a suit would be successful.

 What’s Next in this Bizarre "Scandal"?